RAG4J/devoxx-2025-assignments/assignments/step_7_oauth_security.md

               sse-endpoint: /sse
 ```

 We also need to configure the agent to use OAuth.
 Therefore, the springai-agent needs to replace the normal mcp client dependency with the webflux dependency.
-Change the dependencies in the web-app/pom.xml:
+Remove the dependency  `spring-ai-starter-mcp-client`.
+Add the dependencies in the web-app/pom.xml:

 ```xml
 <dependency>